Want to Become a Writing Tutor?

 A Few Details

-Tutors enroll for up to 4 credit hours in WRIT 491, a two-part pass-fail practicum in college teaching.
+New tutors enroll for 4 credit hours in WRIT 491, a two-part pass-fail practicum in college teaching.
 You may repeat the course once, for a total of two semesters of tutoring.
 In your second semester, you may choose to tutor for three-to-four hours per week, for 2 credit hours.

 Part I: Tutors attend WRIT 491 Practicum in College Teaching, a 90-minute once-weekly class in theory and practice of Writing Center pedagogy.
 Activities include weekly readings, discussion of the tutoring experience, a daily reflective teaching journal or tutoring philosophy, and projects as assigned.
 Day and time are determined by the class schedules of those accepted into WRIT 491, but typically are Monday evenings.
 Returning tutors are required to attend some but not all of the weekly class meetings.